 It should come as no surprise to anyone that the Gambia’s deposed dictator, Yahya Jammeh, was fabulously corrupt.
-A new investigation by the Organised Crime and Corruption Reporting Project reveals, for the first time, the scale of that corruption, and the mechanisms that Jammeh employed to steal nearly $1-billion from state coffers — as we report in this week’s edition of the Mail & Guardian.
+A new investigation by the Organised Crime and Corruption Reporting Project reveals, for the first time, the scale of that corruption, and the mechanisms that Jammeh employed to steal nearly $1-billion from state coffers — as we report on Page 12 of this edition.

 It is easy to forget that corruption is a two-way street.
 Forget the lazy stereotypes: corruption has never been just an African thing.
 All too often, when evidence of corruption in African countries is uncovered, foreign financial institutions are at the heart of the scandal.